guillemontecinos/itp_fall_2019_research_methods_in_art/README.md

 * [Flesh and Metal: Reconfiguring the Mindbody in Virtual Environments (Hayles, 2002)](https://muse.jhu.edu/article/46510/pdf)
 * [A cyborg manifesto - Donna Haraway](https://faculty.georgetown.edu/irvinem/theory/Haraway-CyborgManifesto-1.pdf)
 * [The Telekommunist Manifesto - Dmytri Kleiner](http://media.telekommunisten.net/manifesto.pdf)
+* You Are Not a Gadget.
+A manifesto - Jaron Lanier
+* Dawn of the New Everything.
+A journey through Virtual Reality - Jaron Lanier
 * Simulacra and Simulation - Jean Baudrillard